hrtsv/TempMan/README.md

 If you prefer to deploy manually using Docker Compose, follow these steps:

-1. Save the above docker-compose.yml content to a file named `docker-compose.yml` in your desired directory.
+1. Save the above docker-compose.yml content to a file named `docker-compose.yml` in your project root directory.

 2. Open a terminal and navigate to the directory containing the `docker-compose.yml` file.